fabianroeckel/RAG-UserStudy/README.md

-# 🤖💬 OpenAI Chatbot
+# 🤖💬 RAG User Study

-A conversational chatbot built in Python using Streamlit and the OpenAI LLM model GPT 3.5.
+A conversational chatbot built in Python using Streamlit based on OpenAI LLM model GPT 4.

 ## Demo App